luhar63/COVID-19-stats-virtual-assistant/README.md

 ## SETUP

 1. npm install
-2. Setup your DIALOGFLOW_PRIVATE_KEY and DIALOGFLOW_CLIENT_EMAIL in the env file
+2. Setup your DIALOGFLOW_PRIVATE_KEY and DIALOGFLOW_CLIENT_EMAIL in the .env file
 3. npm start